cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    at the website (www.algoanim.net/available-animations) or included within the Animal ControlCenter.
    To run Animal at least JRE 1.7 is required (see chapter 3.2).
-   This version also runs under Java 9.
+   This version also runs under Java 9 or higher.

 d) As well as Animal the following programs are stand-alone Java applications (JAR files).
 To run them at least JRE 1.7 is required (see chapter 3.2).